ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 end
 ```

 Now when you walk over the coin, you'll pick it up, and the amount will be displayed every 2 seconds.
-The `for` loop will show the score of each `Player`, since CORE comes equipped with multiplayer functionality right out of the box.
+The `for` loop will show the score of each `Player`, since Core comes equipped with multiplayer functionality right out of the box.

 Next up, we're going to add a UI element to display this information instead of the bland `UI.PrintToScreen` call we have now.